radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/01-global-tuning.md

 Service settings are related to how RadiantOne handles client activity.

-><span style="color:red">**IMPORTANT NOTE - Details about each of the parameters mentioned below can be found in the RadiantOne System Administration Guide.
-This document is only for pointing out these parameters as key to review when tuning.**
+>[!warning] Details about each of the parameters mentioned below can be found in the RadiantOne System Administration Guide.
+This document is only for pointing out these parameters as key to review when tuning.

 ### Maximum Connections